AlinaVarkki/HerHackathon/README.md

 <h2>GREEN TEAMS :recycle: :handshake:<br>
 This project was developed in 63 hours as a submission for Microsoft Challenge during <a href="https://www.thehackathoncompany.com/herhackathon-2021">HerHackathon</a> :star: </h2>

-<p>GREEN Teams is creating a sustainable future through shared responsibility and team building challenges.<br>
+<p>GREEN Teams is creating a sustainable future through shared responsibility and team building challenges.
+Our app allows company team members to do sustainable activities and earn point that can be redeemed for different prizes.
+The app benefits both the environment and teamwork.<br>
 <br>